sumitnitsurat/sumitnitsurat/README.md

 <!-- Your title -->
-## Hi, I'm Sumit Chaudhari, a Developer 🚀 from India.
+## Hi, I'm Sumit Chaudhari, a Developer 🚀 working in Singapore.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/